USC Office of Articulation

-The Articulation homepage displays articulation agreements with most California community colleges that state exactly what credit courses will receive.
+The Articulation homepage displays articulation agreements with many California community colleges that state exactly what credit courses will receive.
 Please read the entire agreement carefully.
 USC will honor the transfer credit shown on these agreements.
-If you will attend one of these colleges, please do not submit a pre-approval form.
-Admissions recommends that you attend a two-year school in the fall.
 There are also articulation histories with several four-year schools.

 What if I’m not taking courses at one of those California colleges?

 First, look at Transferring to USC, which gives guidelines for determining whether a course transfers for elective credit and fulfills a graduation requirement.